InternativeNL/adm-gravity-iban/readme.txt

 == Description ==

 This plugin adds an new IBAN mask to the built-in input masks of Gravity Forms.
-Add this ask to any text field to enforce valid IBAN account numbers in your form.
+Add this mask to any text field to enforce valid IBAN account numbers in your form.

 This plugin uses the [php-iban](https://github.com/globalcitizen/php-iban) library to validate IBAN account numbers.